joshtow/Amazon-Macie-and-Lake-Formation-TBAC/README.md

 In this lab, we're going to use a very small dataset that containers some sensitive personal and financial information.

-1. Download the following CSV file with dummy customer data.
+1. Download the following CSV file with dummy customer data: [customers.csv](data/customers.csv)
 2. Navigate to S3 in the AWS Management Console, and click on the bucket named "<accountID>-macielflab-data".
 3. Click "Create folder", and enter "customers" as the Folder name.
 Click "Create folder".
 ![](/images/s3/createfolder.PNG)